XIMDEX/structured-data/doc/guide.md

 }
 ```

-Note that with each property we will provide the available type id for the supported by such property in the *Organization* schema, and values for this type always is an array, even is the element only can contain a simple value.
+Note that with each property we will provide the available type id for the one supported by such property in the *Organization* schema, and the values for this type are always returned as an array, even if the element can only contain a simple value.

-> Remember that you can obtain information about this types retrieving the entire schema properties specification.
-For example in this case:
+> Remember that you can obtain information about these types retrieving the entire schema properties specification.
+For example, in this case:
 >
 > [GET] http://localhost/api/v1/schema/411

-The success result of this operation will response the new created item:
+If successful, the result of this operation will return the new item created:

 ```json
 {